 I was appointed as an Arts & Humanities Research Council Leadership Fellow in September 2012, one of six new senior posts nationwide linked to the direction of AHRC priority themes and cross-disciplinary programmes.
 I have responsibility for the Connected Communities programme, along with the other Connected Communities Leadership Fellow, Professor Keri Facer, University of Bristol.
-It’s been an exciting, prestigious responsibility, which was renewed in 2015 for a second three-year period.
+It’s been an exciting, prestigious, and challenging responsibility, which was renewed in 2015 for a second three-year period.
+The post concludes in 2019.
 This short video, filmed on a visit to the Creative Citizens project team in Birmingham in December 2012, tells a little of some of the aims of the programme:

 And here is a podcast Keri and I made a couple of months into the programme, late 2012, talking about what we thought Connected Communities would, or ought to, involve.

 AHRC funds me to work two days a week on Connected Communities, and two days on my personal research.
 Keri and I have an active website dedicated to the programme and our Fellowship activities, and you can follow the programme on Twitter via @ahrcconnect.